Author: Catherine Germier-Hamel, Smart sustainable tourism consultant

 Even if tourism has been taking its toll on destinations for decades, the term “overtourism” is actually quite new and has become a hot topic only a few years ago.
 In Collins dictionary, it is defined as “the phenomenon of a popular destination or sight becoming overrun with tourists in an unsustainable way”.

 According to the report published in Dec.
-2017 by the World Travel & Tourism Council and McKInsey (Coping with Success, Managing Overcrowding in Tourism Destinations), overcrowding can be associated with a variety of major issues, including alienated local residents, degraded tourist experience, overloaded infrastructure, damage to nature, and threats to culture and heritage.
+2017 by the World Travel & Tourism Council and McKInsey, overcrowding can be associated with a variety of major issues, including alienated local residents, degraded tourist experience, overloaded infrastructure, damage to nature, and threats to culture and heritage.

 At the same time, there has been a growing interest or even demand for more responsible and respectful forms of tourism that have net positive effects and impacts on the visited areas and their residents, at environmental, social and societal, cultural levels.
 This has been called fair travel, responsible tourism, or sustainable tourism.